• Skip to primary navigation

 • Coal Cards/Challenge Cards – get the free printable PDF of cards at the bottom of this post – print and cut these before you start wrapping

-• A pair of dice – two dice and I recommend getting a box (the boxes of any of these board games for adults works well) to send the dice around in
+• A pair of dice – you’ll need two dice and I recommend getting a box (the boxes of any of these board games for adults works well) to send the dice around in

 • Scissors – you really only need these if the thing on your saran wrap package isn’t working to cut the saran wrap